MiddsAU/whatrestrictions/README.md

 # WhatRestrictions
-WhatRestrictions - Site to track COVID-19 restrictions around the globe.
+**WhatRestrictions** is a site to track COVID-19 restrictions around the globe.

-Early Alpha - currently tracking Australia.
-More to come.
+## What's coming?
+- Easy to use website for users around the world to see restrictions in their area
+- Node & MongoDB powered backend
+- Admin panel for designated users to add and update restriction statuses easily and simply